ntnhut/LeetSolve/docs/source/Counting/1679_Max_Number_of_K-Sum_Pairs.md

 ## [Problem statement](https://leetcode.com/problems/max-number-of-k-sum-pairs/)

-You are given an integer array `nums` and an integer `k`.

-In one operation, you can pick two numbers from the array whose sum equals `k` and remove them from the array.

-Return the maximum number of operations you can perform on the array.
+You're provided with an array of integers called `nums` and an integer `k`.
+Each operation involves selecting two numbers from the array whose sum is equal to `k`, and then removing them from the array.
+Your goal is to determine the maximum count of such operations you can perform on the array.

 ### Example 1
 ```text